mbinnun/MBPUP/README.md

 **Note:** The kernel on this release is updated to 4.15.0-20 and linux-headers are installed.

-Download MBPUP-VM version 1.2 ISO image from:
+Download MBPUP-VM version 1.2 ISO image:
 -
 https://github.com/mbinnun/MBPUP/releases/download/V1.2/MBPUP64VM-v1.2-20180502.iso